defx/synergy/docs/pages/events.md

 </article>
 ```

 Note that the value of `artist` and `tag` within the handler are specific to the repeated block from which the event was raised.
-So if you click on the "theatre designer" tag, for example, then `tag` will have a value of "theatre designer" and `artist` will equal "Pablo Picasso"
+So if you click on the "ceramacist" tag, for example, then `tag` will have a value of "ceramacist" and `artist` will equal "Pablo Picasso"

 </x-app>